 Strengthening the use and development of transformative technology to enable more sustainable social and economic development.

-Using the information society as a tool to realise the post 2015 development goals.
+Using the information society as a tool to realize the post 2015 development goals.

 Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.